-- Work carried out unaccompanied or without immediate access to assistance should be risk assessed to determine if the proposed lone working activity is necessary. - Obtain permission from the Head teacher/Centre Manager and notify him/her on each occasion when lone working will occur. - Work involving potentially significant risks (for example work at height, entering confined spaces, and operating dangerous equipment, etc.) should not be undertaken whilst working alone. - Ensure employees do not put themselves or others at risk. - Ensure they have means to summon help in an emergency e.g. access to a telephone or mobile telephone etc. - When working off site, (e.g. when visiting homes), notify a colleague of their whereabouts and the estimated time of return.
+- Work carried out unaccompanied or without immediate access to assistance should be risk assessed to determine if the proposed lone working activity is necessary. - Obtain permission from the Head teacher/Centre Manager and notify him/her on each occasion when lone working will occur. - Work involving potentially significant risks (for example work at height, operating dangerous equipment, etc) should not be undertaken whilst working alone. - Ensure employees do not put themselves or others at risk. - Ensure they have means to summon help in an emergency e.g. access to a telephone or mobile telephone etc.

+When working off site, (e.g. when visiting homes), notify a colleague of their whereabouts and the estimated time of return.
 (It is good practice to obtain background information about the child/family being visited and also to pre-plan the route if the premises are unfamiliar.)

-- Health and Safety Arrangements for Management of Lone Working - Health & Safety Arrangements for Working in Confined Spaces - Lone Working model risk assessment - Confined spaces model risk assessment
+- Health and Safety Arrangements for Management of Lone Working - Lone Working model risk assessment